ingresso-group/slate/source/includes/_events.md

 `price_band_desc` | A human readable description of the price band if applicable `cost_range_details` | a list of the cost ranges in this price band.

-#### Cost range

-Cost ranges are a cached summary of the pricing that has been seen for your username.
+**Cost ranges** are a cached summary of the pricing that has been seen for your username.
 They are primarily used to retrieve the minimum (or "from") price for the event, along with detail of any offers or discounts.